romainguy/kotlin-explorer/README.md

   when projected.
 - *Build > Build on Startup*: to automatically launch a compilation when launching the app.
+- *Build > Run*: compile the Kotlin source code and run it locally.
+Any output is sent to the logs panel.
 - Clicking a jump instruction will show an arrow to the jump destination.
 - Shows the number of instructions and branches per method.
+- Click a disassembled instruction or register to highlight all occurrences.

 # Running Kotlin Explorer